FreshKernel/alrayada/README.md

    2. Apple: TODO:
 2. Firebase Messaging for notifications: No configurations required
 3. For location by ip address ipapi.co: No configurations required

+## Todos

+1. I might change the Auth feature to User or Users
+2. I might add a way to choose whatever to enter already existing user auth form inputs data on debug mode only for development mode